wussh/azure-kubeflow/README.md

 5. **Script Execution**:
    If the setup script fails, check the progress file at `~/.kubeflow_setup_progress` to see which step it reached.

+6. **GPU Issues**:
+   If GPUs are not detected, verify that:
+   - You're using a GPU-enabled VM size
+   - The NVIDIA drivers are installed (`nvidia-smi` should work)
+   - The GPU add-on is enabled (`microk8s enable gpu`)

 ## Cleanup